 I currently serve on the editorial boards of the book series Legenda Studies in Comparative Literature, the Bithell Series of Dissertations in German Studies published by the MHRA, and the Goethe-Lexicon of Philosophical Concepts.
 I was formerly co-editor of two journals which address my two main areas of research interest, and I remain on their editorial boards: the Publications of the English Goethe Society (covering German literature and culture from circa 1749-1832, including its later reception, co-edited from 2012-18), and History of the Human Sciences (which is concerned with the history of the humanities and of the psychological, sociological and anthropological sciences, broadly conceived, co-edited from 2013-18).
 I was also founding co-editor of Angermion, the Yearbook of the Centre for Anglo-German Cultural Relations at Queen Mary.

-I currently hold an honorary post in the School of Languages, Literatures, Cultures and Linguistics at Monash University, and I have previously held visiting teaching and research appointments at the Europa Universität Viadrina (Frankfurt an der Oder), the Universität Stuttgart, the Deutsches Literaturarchiv Marbach, the University of Antwerp, the Descartes Centre at the University of Utrecht and the Zentrum für Literaturforschung in Berlin.
-From October 2021 until January 2022 I was a Senior Fellow at the Vossius Center for the History of Humanities and Sciences at the University of Amsterdam, and from March to July 2022 I was a visiting Professor at the Centre for Interdisciplinary Research in Bielefeld, funded by the Alexander von Humboldt foundation.
-In May 2023 I will be Gilbert Fellow in the Humanities at the Sydney Social Sciences and Humanities Research Centre, University of Sydney.
+I have previously held visiting teaching and research appointments at the Europa Universität Viadrina (Frankfurt an der Oder), the Universität Stuttgart, the Deutsches Literaturarchiv Marbach, the University of Antwerp, the Descartes Centre at the University of Utrecht, the Zentrum für Literaturforschung in Berlin, the Vossius Center for the History of Humanities and Sciences in Amsterdam, the Centre for Interdisciplinary Research in Bielefeld, the Sydney Social Sciences and Humanities Research Centre, the Bodleian Library, and the Freie Universität Berlin.